FrankCCCCC/DL_DB_Quick_Note/paper_presentation/offline_rl/offline_rl.md

 - The authors found that the **performance of SAC-N is negatively correlated with the degree to which the input gradients of Q-functions $\nabla_a Q_{\phi_j} (s, a)$ are aligned, which increases with $N$.**
 - Note that **out-of-distribution state** means **the probability of the state that appears in the dataset is lower than a given threshold**. similarly, **Out-of-distribution action means the rare actions given a state in the dataset.**

-Agent performance -> Variance of Q-network ensemble -> Diversification of the gradients of the Q-network
+Agent performance -> Variance of Q-value of OOD action -> Diversification of the gradients of the Q-network

 ---
 <style>